 Currently, many energy efficiency incentive programs do little to support electrification - often offering generous incentives to upgrade an inefficient gas heating system to an efficient one, but less incentive to switch to an electric system.
-Some efficiency programs even prevent customers from fuel switching if they want rebates from a utility.
+223 Some efficiency programs even prevent customers from fuel switching if they want rebates from a utility.
 In Minnesota, for instance, the Conservation Improvement Program does not allow utilities to offer incentives to switch from a gas furnace to an electric heat pump.
+224

-Some states have begun to adjust their approach, establishing generous incentives for owners to convert to electricity from dirtier fossil fuels.
-Massachusetts, for instance, now gives rebates of up to \$7,200 to building owners that switch to electric heat pumps from heating oil.
+Some states have begun to adjust their approach, establishing generous incentives for owners to convert to electricity from dirtier fossil fuels.225 Massachusetts, for instance, now gives rebates of up to \$7,200 to building owners that switch to electric heat pumps from heating oil.226 lectrifying our nation's buildings will be necessary if America is to embrace a future of 100% clean, renewable energy.